Their are various types of trusses are used in the construction of house and building, etc.

 These joints are fastened and strengthened by an iron strap, the two struts are fixed to the principal rafter by a slant and tenon joint.

-In this types of trusses, there is only one vertical post but in the case of the queen-post there are two vertical posts called queen-posts.
+In these queen-post trusses, there is one vertical post but in the case of the queen-post there are two vertical posts called queen-posts.